New Geo-heat Exchanger Technology: Harnessing the

 - The temperature in warm countries is higher than 30℃.
-So the COP is estimated at lower than 3 or 2.
+So the COP with conventional heat exchangers is estimated at lower than 3 or 2.
 The current COP is not preferable in warm countries at the present time.

-- When the new heat exchanger is applied in warm countries, the cooling COP will be most preferable.
+- When the new heat exchanger is applied in warm countries, COP of 6 can be expected.
 If COP can be improved from 3 to 6, the energy savings will be 50%.
 The effect of this energy saving is huge.

 *Please mention that you saw UNIDO's website when making the first contact with the company.